Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The one-year taught course begins in October and is divided into three terms.
-The first two terms are taught terms, while the third term is spent on a research project which leads to a dissertation.
-This project will take place within a University of Oxford laboratory.
+This one-year full-time taught course begins in October and is divided into three terms.
+The first two terms comprise taught Units, while the third term is spent on a research project, which will take place within a University of Oxford research group.

-In Hilary Term (Term Two) students study clinical and applied aspects of immunology.
-These include infection and immunity, immunodeficiencies, autoimmunity and hypersensitivity, cancer and immunomodulation including drugs, transplantation and vaccinology.
-These areas are integrated with relevant areas of clinical sciences e.g. virology, bacteriology, mycology and parasitology, organ-based pathologies (e.g. examples from neurology, rheumatology, and gastroenterology), and clinical oncology.
+In Hilary Term you will study clinical and applied aspects of immunology.
+Topics covered in this Unit include infection and immunity, immunodeficiencies, autoimmunity and hypersensitivity, tumour immunology, and immunomodulation including drugs, transplantation and vaccinology.
+This is integrated with relevant scientific and clinical disciplines e.g. virology, bacteriology, mycology and parasitology, clinical oncology and organ-based pathologies, with examples from neurology, rheumatology, and gastroenterology.
+The Unit also includes regular problem-based learning sessions that interrogate clinical cases or applied problems in immunology, CPD sessions and research seminars.

-In Trinity Term (Term Three) students undertake an original, supervised research project to gain an understanding of research techniques in immunology or a related area.
-This is achieved by means of a fourteen week supervised project, plus two week write up time, in an University of Oxford laboratory.
-The research supervisor provides regular supervision and guidance during the course of the research project.
+In Trinity Term you will undertake an original, supervised research project to gain a current and working understanding of research techniques in immunology or a related area.
+You will undertake a fourteen-week supervised project with two additional weeks write up time, in a University of Oxford laboratory.
+The research supervisor/s will provide regular guidance during the course of the research project.
+Supervisors are drawn from the Oxford Immunology Network or the wider University; past projects have taken place widely across the Departments in the Medical Sciences Division.

 ASSESSMENT